xing/fpm-fry/README.md

   # add a dependency on the mainpackage with the exact same version:
   depends 'mainpackage', version

-  # tell dockery which files should go in the subpackage
+  # tell fry which files should go in the subpackage
   files '/usr/bin/awesome'
 end
 ```